kusmour/pradeep1288.github.com/_posts/2013-04-25-my-summary-on-scaling-memcache-at-facebook.md

-*Memcached* servers donot communicate with each other.
+*Memcached* servers do not communicate with each other.
 When appropriate, they  embed the complexity of the system into a stateless client rather than in the *memcached* servers.

 Client logic is provided as two components: a library that can be embedded into applications or as a standalone proxy named *mcrouter*.
 This proxy presents a memcached server interface and routes the requests/replies to/from other servers.